Jinki Cambronero is an Australian-Filipino photographer, who has called

 Jinki’s photography practice is primarily documentary-based.
-She thrives when working intuitively, and is drawn to energy, expression, spirit and connection.
+She thrives when working intuitively, and looks for the real moments inbetween.
+She is drawn to energy, expression, spirit and connection.
 Fostering safe spaces, building relationships and open communication are vital to her practice.

 In 2016 Jinki was a recipient of the Kingsize Scholarship for emerging photographers.
 In 2018 she traveled to New York City to attend a life-changing VII Agency photojournalism workshop.

-Jinki has a background in graphic design and art direction.
-She spent the first nine years of her creative career at award-winning multidisciplinary studio Alt Group.
-Followed by design director roles at strategy-led studio Richards Partners.
+Jinki has a background in graphic design and art direction, and spent the first decade of her creative career at award-winning agencies.
 Jinki holds a Bachelor of Arts in Communication Studies, with majors in psychology, public relations and information management.

 An animal lover since childhood (she once cried when her mother swatted a fly), Jinki’s personal work is focused on animal advocacy.
 In this work she strives to connect our love for animals, with the realities of their exploitation.
 She also just really enjoys being covered in dogs.